 What are the requirements in order to adopt a child?

-First of all, you need to connect with a child-placing agency in Texas.
+First of all, you need to connect with a child-placing agency in Texas and find out how to start an adoption process.
 There will be a home study where you will be trained.
 Your references will also be checked, as well as your background.
-In looking for an agency, you can choose between a public state agency or from many private adoption agencies.
+In looking for an agency, you can choose between a public state agency or many private adoption agencies.
 In most public state agencies, the children available through these public agencies are those with special needs.
-These children could be school-age ones, siblings, those with medical, physical, or emotional conditions and children with African-American, Hispanic and other ethnicities.
+These children could be school-age ones, siblings, those with medical, physical, or emotional conditions, and children with African-American, Hispanic, and other ethnicities.